wisniewskam/Fraud_Detection_ASI/README.md

 Gradio Web UI: http://localhost:8000/gradio

 ## Docker support
-To build and run the app in a container:
+To build and run the app in a container (make sure Docker is active):

 ```bash
 docker build -t fraud-detector-app .